czhroailsky/czhroailsky.github.io/_posts/2020-09-21-other-minds.md

-# Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness
+# Some words about ...
+Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness

 <p align="center">
   <img src="https://raw.githubusercontent.com/czhroailsky/czhroailsky.github.io/master/images/2020-09-21-other-minds/cover_book.png" alt="cover"/>